src-d/dev-similarity/README.md

 Thus every repository appears in a single specific cell of that grid.

 Given the identity matching, we had the contribution history and could even roughly estimate the impact as the ratio of contributed commits to the whole number of commits in the main branch of a project.
 We color the corresponding cell for each weighted contribution by the chosen user and compose the profile image.

+The complete pipeline is in the [legacy notebook](legacy/from_scratch.ipynb) which can not be directly executed without the datasets and the last step which draws the images is fully functional and you can [play with it](profile.ipynb).

 As an example, this is how our CTO [Máximo Cuadros](https://github.com/mcuadros) developer fingerprint looks like under this approach:

 ![Máximo's profile](máximo.png)